 Plug your form

-Because you modified the default authoring form that was previously used by the AuthorEmployees stepper, you need to adapt this stepper to the new tab structure and make it a 2-step stepper.
+Because you modified the default authoring form that was previously used by the AuthorEmployees stepper, you need to adapt this stepper to the new tab structure and make it a two-step stepper.

-In the Application Builder, expand the Steppers node under the Employee entity, and then double-click AuthorEmployees.
+In the Application Builder, expand the Steppers node under the Employee entity, and double-click AuthorEmployees.

 Name: ContactInfo